British logistics in the Western Allied invasion of Germany

-British logistics in the Western Allied invasion of Germany was the support of Field Marshal Sir Bernard Montgomery's Anglo-Canadian 21st Army Group and the RAF Second Tactical Air Force operations in the Second World War from 8 January 1945 until the end of the war in Europe on 8 May 1945.
-To conserve scarce manpower, the British and Canadian forces employed mechanisation and materiel to maximum effect.
-This involved prodigious use of ammunition, fuel and equipment, which in turn demanded a first-class military logistics system.
-By 1945 the British Army was highly experienced, professional and proficient.
+British logistics supported the operations of Field Marshal Sir Bernard Montgomery's Anglo-Canadian 21st Army Group in the Western Allied invasion of Germany from 8 January 1945 until the end of the Second World War in Europe on 8 May 1945.
+To conserve scarce manpower, the British and Canadian forces employed mechanisation and materiel for maximum effect in combat operations.
+This involved prodigious use of ammunition, fuel, and equipment, which in turn demanded a first-class military logistics system.
+By this time, the British Army was highly experienced, professional, and proficient.